the-tcpdump-group/libpcap/INSTALL.md

 Bison.
 The list of problems includes undefined references for alloca(3).
 You can get around this by installing GCC.

+## Linux specifics
+On Linux, libpcap will not work if the kernel does not have the packet socket option enabled; see [this file](doc/README.linux) for more information.

+## Solaris specifics
 If you use the SPARCompiler, you must be careful to not use the `/usr/ucb/cc` interface.
 If you do, you will get bogus warnings and perhaps errors.
 Either make sure your path has `/opt/SUNWspro/bin`